DarkoGNU/DarkoGNU.github.io/_posts/2022-05-13-user_mode_linux_tutorial.md

 make -j16 ARCH=um
 ```

 A fast CPU should compile the kernel in a few minutes.
-You can test your kernel with this command:
+You now can test the binary.

 ```bash
 ./linux --help